 To go into effect, the legislation must still be signed by Trump and Congress will need to find funds for a defense budget that exceeds the limits of the 2011 Budget Control Act.
 If approved, this defense budget would take important steps toward improving US defenses against emerging 21st century security threats.

-Matthew Kroenig is a nonresident senior fellow in the Brent Scowcroft Center on International Security at the Atlantic Council and an associate professor of government and foreign service at Georgetown University.
+Matthew Kroenig is a nonresident senior fellow in the Scowcroft Center for Strategy and Security at the Atlantic Council and an associate professor of government and foreign service at Georgetown University.
 Follow him on Twitter @kroenig.